kyle-annen/kyle-annen.github.io.old/_posts/2017-07-06-beginning-testing-in-scala.markdown

 Testing is that, yet it is so much more.
 It let's you walk outside everyday to a blue and beautify sky, where you can plant new flowers and go for a nice walk.

 Test Driven Development lets me define how my methods, classes, and objects should be, even without knowing how to write them yet.
-Testing should be like walking outside to plant flowers, because we have already check the weather report, know what time of year it is, and know that the flowers need the 50% sunlight next to the shed in order to thrive.
+Testing should be like walking outside to plant flowers, because we have already checked the weather report, know what time of year it is, and know that the flowers need the 50% sunlight next to the shed in order to thrive.

 Programming without defining the function of a particular piece of code is like walking out into a snow storm with a fern, digging in the rock hard soil, and expecting it to grow.
 Yes, we can build a shelter around the fern and set up a space heater, but it is way more work.